Blog Speed Optimization

 Speed gains and conclusions

-Optimizations are done, time to compare the performance:
+Optimizations are done, time to compare the performance numbers:

 Desktop